pharaox/carnalitas_x/README.md

 While it is possible to initiate buying or selling of slaves by right-clicking on a ruler, it may be quite hard to find rulers who are willing to buy one of your slaves, or sell some of their slaves to you.
 Furthermore, the price you get with each ruler may be different.
 To make it more convenient for the player, this mod introduces the following 2 new interactions:

 * *Buy Slaves*: Buy a slave by choosing from a list of all slaves whom other rulers are willing to sell to you.
 If there are no such slaves, the list will be empty.
-* *Sell Slaves*: Sell one of your slaves by choosing a list of those of your slaves whom other rulers are willing to buy from you.
+* *Sell Slaves*: Sell one of your slaves by choosing from a list of those of your slaves whom other rulers are willing to buy from you.
 If there are no such slaves, the list will be empty.
 After choosing a slave, you can choose a buyer from a list of other rulers who are willing to buy that slave from you.
 Since buyers can't be sorted by their bid prices, this list contains only a limited number of buyers offering the highest bid prices.
 This number is 5 by default and can be configured via the *Number of Potential Buyers* game rule.

 #### Valid Buyers and Sellers